avasay/avasay.github.io/_posts/2019-11-01-Image-Randomizer-C-Sharp-Caching.markdown

 ```
 You may need to add ```using System.IO``` for using ```File``` object.

-#### How to use the Image Cacher
+### How to use the Image Cacher
-We call the image cacher in our handler, as I have mentioned.
+We call the image cacher inside **GetImageHandler.ashx.cs**, as I have mentioned.
 We will need to replace what's inside our else block in code.
 ```
 if (pickedImage == "")
 {